-Sally is a public and administrative lawyer, and partner at Simpson Grierson.
-Sally helps organisations to navigate and make sense of regulatory processes and has advised on several high profile and sensitive matters, including inquires, investigations, and Royal Commissions.
-Sally brings impressive experience in helping organisations respond to challenges, risk assessment, policy reform, and formulating strategic responses.
-She also has years of experience working on issues relating to the abuse of children and vulnerable persons.
-Sally also has a particular interest in youth and community sport and in safeguarding.
-She is currently a director of Cricket Wellington.
+A public and administrative lawyer, and partner at Simpson Grierson, Sally has advised on several high profile and sensitive matters, including inquires, investigations, and Royal Commissions.
+She has years of experience working on issues relating to the abuse of children and vulnerable persons, and holds a particular interest in youth and community sport and in safeguarding.
+Sally is currently a director of Cricket Wellington.

 Bronte Coluccio has been involved in the local gymnastics community for more than 20 years.
 She represented New Zealand in Aerobic Gymnastics, has held coaching and judging roles and served on numerous sporting and judicial committees.
 She has a BA with a double major in criminology and sociology and currently works as a stunt performer.